Modular Reuse

 let accountNumber;

-Following clean code best practices like these improves onboarding speed, reduces bugs, and makes refactoring safer.
-Pro tip: if you struggle to name something, the function may be doing too much.
+Following clean code best practices like these speeds up onboarding, cuts down on bugs, and makes refactoring way safer.
+Can’t name that function?
+It’s probably doing too much.

 If there’s one habit that separates clean developers from chaotic ones, it’s this: they hate repeating themselves.
 The Don’t Repeat Yourself (DRY) principle means avoiding duplicated logic by abstracting shared behavior into reusable functions, classes, or modules.
 In plain English?
 Write it once.
 Use it everywhere.

 I’ve seen teams argue that a little duplication “isn’t a big deal.”
-I disagree.
-Small repetition quietly multiplies into technical debt (and technical debt always collects interest).
+They’re wrong.
+Small repetition quietly multiplies into technical debt, and technical debt always collects interest.

-DRY pairs naturally with the Single Responsibility Principle (SRP), which states that a function or module should do one thing and do it well.
-When code has a single responsibility, it’s easier to test, debug, and refactor.
-Clean code best practices aren’t about being fancy—they’re about being predictable.
+DRY pairs naturally with the Single Responsibility Principle (SRP), functions and modules should do one thing and do it well.
+When code’s got a single responsibility, it’s easier to test.
+Easier to debug.
+Easier to refactor.
+Clean code best practices aren’t about being fancy.
+They’re about being predictable, making your codebase something other developers can actually navigate without pulling their hair out.

 For example, imagine calculating a discount in multiple checkout files: